 To make sure it is sealed tight, I like to place the dough on the center of a large piece of plastic wrap and fold all the sides over it to the middle.
 I then take the long end of the plastic wrap and twist it together.

+Then I wrap it one more time in another piece of plastic wrap and it cannot escape.
 If your dough does escape just re-wrap it.
 It will not grow too much but it will grow a bit.

 For the longest time, yeast recipes totally stumped me and I never had any success with them.
-My yeast either died or didn't activate with the "warm water" called for in recipe instructions.
-I don't want to have to stick a thermometer in any recipe item because I just do not have time for that.
+My yeast either died or didn't activate with the "warm water" called for in the recipe instructions.

 - Make sure you are working with yeast that is not really old.
 It actually lasts a long time in the refrigerator but it can still get old.
 Anything after a year may be time to purge.